AmericanAirlines/Hangar/README.md

 If you fork this project, deploy your app using the `Deploy to Heroku` button above, then navigate to the `Deploy` tab of your app in Heroku and configure Continuous Deployment as relevant for your app.

+## Github Secrets
+This project uses GitHub Secrets which ensure that certain environment variables are encrypted and secured, and more specifically are used in order to encrypt the upload token used for CodeCov.
+In order to create a secret for CodeCov, go to the settings tab in your GitHub Repository, and click on the secrets tab.
+Here you can generate a secret by clicking `New Secret` and adding the secret name in addition to its value.

+The secret in regards to CodeCov should be named `CODECOV_TOKEN`, and the value of this token will be the `Upload Token` generated when linking CodeCov to your Hangar repo.
+Secret values can also be updated in the secrets tab.

+When using the CodeCov bash uploader with the `-t` option, refer to the token name as `CODECOV_TOKEN`.
+The token is also referenced in the github workflow as `secrets.CODECOV_TOKEN`.

 ---

 # Contributing